 When are the UK CPIs and how could they affect GBP/USD?

 The cost of living in the UK as represented by the consumer price index (CPI) is due later on Wednesday at 0930 GMT.
-The headline CPI inflation is expected to accelerate to 0.2% inter-month in November while the annualized figure is seen ticking a tad lower to 2.3%.
-The core inflation rate that excludes volatile food and energy items is expected to have softened to 1.8% last month.
+The headline CPI inflation is expected to steady at 0.2% inter-month in December while the annualized figure is seen ticking a tad lower to 2.1%.
+The core inflation rate that excludes volatile food and energy items is expected to have remained unchanged at 1.8% last month.

 Deviation impact on GBP/USD

 Readers can find FX Street's proprietary deviation impact map of the event below.
 As observed the reaction is likely to remain confined between 15 and 80 pips in deviations up to 2 to -3, although in some cases, if notable enough, a deviation can fuel movements of up to 120 pips.

 Upbeat UK CPI figures could offer a fresh lift to the GBP bulls, that could help the rates retest 1.2890/1.2900 (post-Brexit vote high/ round number), above which the next upside targets lie at 1.2931 (Jan 14 high) and 1.2982 (2000-DMA).